mrbusche/backseatfan.com/_posts/2009-12-17-cincinnati-bengals-wr-chris-henry-dies-after-accident.md

 <div class="entry">
   <p>
-    Cincinnati Bengals wide receiver Chris Henry died Thursday, one day after suffering injures in a &#8220;Domestic Dispute&#8221;, where Chris fell, jumped or was thrown from the back of a pickup truck.
+    Cincinnati Bengals wide receiver Chris Henry died Thursday, one day after suffering injures in a "Domestic Dispute", where Chris fell, jumped or was thrown from the back of a pickup truck.
 He was 26.
   </p>

   <p>